 When he isn’t counseling clients or inspiring and driving culture within the agency, Pete serves as chairperson for his family’s charity, the Louis Segreto 26 Foundation, an organization founded to honor his cousin Louis with financial assistance for patients under age 26 and their families struggling with life threatening illnesses.
 He also is a proud supporter of “Dad Rock” (formerly known as rock n’ roll), regularly spinning vinyl and sporting concert tees from the hundreds of concerts he’s been to over several decades.

-Andy manages Current Global’s worldwide relationship with Microsoft – which includes a mix of corporate reputation, executive visibility, policy influencer engagement, employee comms and pan-regional commercial campaigns in EMEA, Chain and India.
+Andy manages Current Global’s worldwide relationship with Microsoft – which includes a mix of strategic media relations, executive visibility, policy influencer engagement, employee comms and pan-regional commercial campaigns in EMEA and China.
 Prior to this role, Andy led BlueCurrent UK – a sister brand of FleishmanHillard – charged with growing the business and its flagship client, Salesforce.
 Previously, Andy was at Weber Shandwick, where he led global campaigns for Monster Worldwide and EMEA-based campaigns for Microsoft.

 Jacelyn brings together two of her greatest passions – healthcare and technology – in her work at Current Global.
 Her PR career of nearly two decades began with Fortune 500 technology companies in software, hardware, e-commerce, and consulting.
 Her healthcare expertise spans multiple therapeutic areas, from the most common and well-researched conditions such as in cardiovascular diseases, oncology and neurology, to some of the rarest diseases across genders, ages, and races.